Parallel Tempering-Inspired Distributed Binary Optimization with In-Memory Computing: Results

 \subsection{Success Rates}

-All 76 validation instances are solved using the PTIC-WalkSAT algorithm, the WalkSAT heuristic, and the PA-WalkSAT algorithm.
-Table~\ref{table:pt_success_rates} shows the success rates (labelled ``SR'') of each algorithm for each group of problem instances.
-The parallelized versions (the PTIC-WalkSAT and the PA-WalkSAT algorithms) find solutions at a greater rate than the WalkSAT heuristic, while no significant difference between the parallelized versions can be seen.
+All 94 validation instances were solved with the use ofthe PTIC-WalkSAT algorithm, the WalkSAT heuristic, and the PA-WalkSAT algorithm.
+For each instance, each of the three algorithms attempted 1000 repeats, and the success rate for each is defined as the percentage of times the solution was found.
+Table~\ref{table:pt_success_rates} shows the median success rates of each algorithm for each group of problem instances.
+The PTIC-WalkSAT and PA-WalkSAT algorithms have higher success rates than the \mbox{WalkSAT} heuristic for all four groups; the \mbox{PTIC-WalkSAT} algorithm achieves higher success rates than the PA-WalkSAT algorithm for three of the groups.